 Ed Wall has a Master of Arts degree from East Carolina University with a specialty in Recreational Geography.
 His Master’s thesis was a study of licensed, commercial shooting preserves in eastern North Carolina.
 That topic was selected because it would satisfy the university’s requirements and also allow the author to spend a lot of time messing around with bird dogs and quail hunters, two groups for which he has great affection.

 For thirty years, Ed taught Science while coaching football, track and cross country at the high school level.
 During that same time, he was writing for various outdoor publications, beginning as a gun dog columnist with the Carolina Adventure magazine.
-Ed is a member of the Southeastern Outdoor Press Association (SEOPA) and produced the weekly outdoor page for Freedom Press, Halifax Media and Gatehouse newspapers in eastern North Carolina for 23 years.
+Ed is a member of the Southeastern Outdoor Press Association (SEOPA) and produced the weekly outdoor page for Freedom Press, Halifax Media, Gatehouse and Gannett Media newspapers in eastern North Carolina for 23 years.
 Other periodical credits include Wildlife in North Carolina, Southern Sporting Journal, Fur-Fish-Game, Field Trial Magazine, Fly Fisherman, North Carolina Sportsman, American Field and Ducks Unlimited Quarterly.
 He is the author of “Getting Started: A Workbook for Started Retrievers,” published by Atlantic Publishing Co. in 1998 and “When the Bobber Jiggles – Tales and Reflections of Life in the Outdoors.”
 Recognitions include SEOPA Excellence in Craft awards in 2010, 2011, 2012 and 2015.